On the decomposition into Discrete, type II and type III $C^*$-algebras: Introduction

 \section{Introduction}

 Murray and von Neumann defined in \cite{Murray-vonNeumann36} (see also \cite{KRII, Murray90}) three types of $W^*$-algebras according to the abelianness and finiteness properties of their projections.
 Since a $C^*$-algebra needs not have any non-zero projection, a similar classification for $C^*$-algebras cannot go verbatim.
 Cuntz and Pedersen defined (in \cite{CP79}) type $\tw$ and type $\ttr$ $C^*$-algebras according to certain abelianness and finiteness properties of their positive elements.
-They used these, together with type $\tI$ $C^*$-algebras, to obtain a classification scheme that captures some features of the $W^*$-algebras one.
+They used these, together with type $\tI$ $C^*$-algebras, to obtain a classification scheme that captures some features of the $W^*$-algebra counterpart.

 In \cite{NW-Mv-class}, we use open projections in $A^{**}$ to obtain another classification scheme for $C^*$-algebras parallel to the one of Murray and von Neumann.
-Moreover, we observe that discrete $C^*$-algebras (as defined by Peligard and Zsid\'{o}), type $\tw$ $C^*$-algebras and type $\ttr$ $C^*$-algebras also form a good classification scheme, and some of the results in \cite{NW-Mv-class} have their counterparts in this scheme.
-The original aim of this article is to presents these results.
-However, we find that one has much better results and a much better classification scheme in this case.
+Meanwhile, we also observe that discrete $C^*$-algebras (as defined by Peligard and Zsid\'{o}), type $\tw$ $C^*$-algebras and type $\ttr$ $C^*$-algebras also form a good classification scheme, and some of the results in \cite{NW-Mv-class} have their counterparts in this scheme.
+We develop a more comprehensive theory in the current paper.
+Note that the overlap materials between the current paper and \cite{NW-Mv-class} is not significant.
+Actually, only the arguments of Lemma \ref{lem:morita-equiv} and Theorem \ref{thm:decomp} have overlap with the corresponding results in \cite{NW-Mv-class}, and some of the statements that have correspondences in \cite{NW-Mv-class} have a different proofs here.
+Moreover, most of the results in this paper are completely new, e.g., all the results in Subsections 3.3 and 3.5, as well as Sections 4 and 6 have no correspondences in \cite{NW-Mv-class} at all.
+Conversely, more than half of the results in \cite{NW-Mv-class} has no correspondence in the current paper neither.